ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 (such as CPU, GPU, memory, and custom resources) specified in Ray task and actor annotations.
 Usage of the Ray Object Store also marks a Ray worker pod as active and prevents downscaling.

-The autoscaler scales Ray worker pods down by adding the Ray pods' names to the `RayCluster` CR's `scaleStrategy.workersToDelete` list and decrementing the `replicas` field of the relevant `workerGroupSpec`.
+To scale down Ray pods of a given `workerGroup`, the autoscaler adds the Ray pods' names to the relevant `workerGroupSpec`'s `scaleStrategy.workersToDelete` list and decrements the `replicas` field.

 #### Manually scaling
 You may manually adjust a `RayCluster`'s scale by editing the `replicas` or `workersToDelete` fields.